hai-vr/XYVR/README-DEVELOPER.md

 Main application execution projects:

-- **ui-webview**: This is a WebView2 program that shows a React app that has been built, for use on Windows.
+- **ui-webview-windows**: This is a WebView2 program that shows a React app that has been built, for use on Windows.
-- **ui-photino**: This is a version of the program being made compatible for Linux and uses Photino instead of WebView2.
+- **ui-photino**: This is a Photino program that shows a React app that has been built, for use on Linux.
-- **ui-webview/src/**: This is the unbuilt React app.
+- **ui-frontend/src/**: This is the unbuilt React app.
 It is meant to be built using `npm run build-and-copy` so that the .NET program will copy its contents to the desktop app.
 - **program**: This is a developer program to import the data.
 It is not user-friendly whatsoever.

 Core projects: